Guidance and teaching materials to ensure learners with autism are included in the classroom

 - Circle time mood dice

-These editable dice are a great way to encourage autistic learners of all ages to recognise and start talking about their own feelings, as well as understand those of others.
+These editable dice are a great way to encourage learners with autism recognise and start talking about their own feelings, as well as understand those of others.

 - Social story plan template

-Help prepare pupils for new experiences and prevent extreme reactions to change with this guided writing template, which helps to break down typical social situations.
+Help prepare pupils for new experiences and prevent extreme reactions to change with this guided writing template, helping to break down typical social situations.

 - Autism heroes presentation